Approaching and petting dogs – Why consent before touching is important

 If the dog isn’t happy to be touched, he will often show the following symptoms.
 Immediately stop what you’re doing and allow the dog some space.

 - Moves away and stiffens up or looks away

 - Showing the whites of his eyes (whale eyes)

 - Licking his lips – a common signal of stress

 How to safely approach a dog

-Teach anyone who is going to approach your dog to use non-intimidating body language.
-If your pet is shy of approaching strangers, give your dog time to approach them, rather than the other way round.
-A person your dog isn’t familiar with, walking towards and leaning over them may be frightening.
-Ask if they would mind approaching your dog with their body turned to the side, to make your pet feel more comfortable.
+Teach anyone who will approach your dog to use non-intimidating body language.
+If your pet is shy of approaching strangers, give your dog time to come rather than the other way around.
+A person, your dog, isn’t familiar with, walking towards and leaning over them may be frightening.
+Ask if they mind approaching your dog with their body turned to the side to make your pet feel more comfortable.
 It’s important to seek consent from your dog before encroaching into their intimate boundaries.
-Dogs are expected to live in a world where some people will inadvertently reach out to touch then without asking first, so it’s equally important that your dog knows how to react to this generously, by socialising him.
+Dogs are expected to live in a world where some people will inadvertently reach out to touch them without asking first, so it’s equally important that your dog knows how to react to this generously by socialising him.

-When I’m meeting up with my Clients dogs for the first time, I would never just reach out and pet the dog, without first assessing the dog and the situation, and to gauge his reaction to me, as I gain his consent to touch him.
+When I’m meeting up with my Clients dogs for the first time, I would never reach out and pet the dog without first assessing the situation and gauging his reaction to me as I gain his consent to touch him.
 I respect a dog’s right to decide how intently he chooses to interact with me, and I can always tell that a dog will respond to my respect with enthusiasm.
-In fact, some owners are amazed to find that at our initial meeting, their dog will not be afraid of me, or anxious, which is all down to me not invading his personal space and obtaining his consent before approaching or petting him.
+Some owners are amazed to find that their dog will not be afraid of me or anxious at our initial meeting, which is all down to me not invading his personal space and obtaining his consent before approaching or petting him.